-3.14.2 Nexthop Groups
+3.16.2 Nexthop Groups

 Nexthop groups are a way to encapsulate ECMP information together.
 It's a listing of ECMP nexthops used to forward packets for when a pbr-map is matched.

-nexthop-group NAME
+For detailed instructions on how to specify a nexthop group on the CLI, see the nexthop-groups section.